steven-lang-git/ChargeMeMobileApp/README.md

 ```
 $ npm install --save rn-fetch-blob
 ```
-Go into your ios directory and add the following lines you your podfile
+Go into your ios directory and add the following lines to your podfile
 ```
 pod 'rn-fetch-blob',
     :path => '../node_modules/rn-fetch-blob'